The Ever-Changing Brain

 These differences are easy to discern with regular exercisers, however some changes can be seen after only one bout of exercise and can last for a few days!

 Much of the research on brain function in relation to activity is comparing groups of people (often the studies target older men) with high vs. low cardiorespiratory fitness.
+In other words, the relative condition their heart and lungs are in.
 Some research follows subjects for periods up to four weeks to monitor the effects of activity on how the brain is working.